#1: Thou Shalt Restock Vendor Med-Supplies:

 Be sure to promptly bring all ejected clones to the cryotubes (where you hopefully have an appropriate cryomix ready).

 Once a clone is finished healing in the cryotube, remove from the tube and force feed coffee ASAP (it might be a good idea to bring the coffee dispenser over from Mess Hall); this will revive the target quickly and significantly expedite recovery.

-#1: Quickly inject your patient with appropriate medications to treat the damage he's taken (tricord, kelo for burns, bicard for brute, dylo for toxin, etc. Inaprovaline is generally recommended for stabilizing the patient), and preferably pain killers so he can act on his own power as soon as possible.
+#1: After confirming the patient is revivable (he has a squiggly line instead of a skull for his MedHUD icon), quickly inject your patient with appropriate medications to treat the damage he's taken (tricord, kelotane, dermaline for burns, bicaridine for brute, dylo for toxin, etc. Inaprovaline is generally recommended for stabilizing the patient), and preferably pain killers so he can act on his own power as soon as possible.
 These medications will ensure he recovers quickly, and will be metabolized upon revival.
 Splint any broken areas if necessary.
-If you don't know how long the patient has been dead for, skip to #2 in order to reset his brain/permadeath timer ASAP.
+If you don't know how long the patient has been dead for, skip to #2 in order to reset his brain/permadeath timer ASAP, _then_ administer drugs.
 If you and the patient are near a stocked, functioning cryotube with Dexplus, you can skip the administration of drugs; just be sure to dunk him into cryo ASAP.

 #2: Use trauma and burn packs to heal as much brute and burn damage up above the 200 threshold as possible.
 Oxy damage will be removed by defibrillation.
 Note that it may be necessary (albeit silly) to remove heavily damaged limbs since they contribute to the 200 damage threshold.
 Using the circular saw on your patient laid out on a bed of some kind with the Aid intent active is the best way to do this; if necessary you can hack wildly.